 Wall Space: Hook It Up

 If you have a lot of unused wall space, install a series of hooks or brackets with multiple hooks.
-If you have little ones at home, use round drawer knobs instead of hooks, and install them at kid-friendly level.
-You can paint them various colors for different family members so that there's no confusion about whose stuff goes where.
+If you have little ones at home, use round drawer knobs instead of hooks, and install them at a kid-friendly level.
+You can paint them various colors for different family members so that there’s no confusion about whose stuff goes where.

 Mirror, Mirror on the Wall

-If you don't have a mirror in your entryway already, and you have the space for it, consider adding one in.
-It'll not only be super helpful when you're dashing out the door for a last look-over, but it'll help brighten and expand the space.
+If you don’t have a mirror in your entryway already, and you have the space for it, consider adding one in.
+It’ll not only be super helpful when you’re dashing out the door for the last look-over, but it’ll help brighten and expand the space.
 You can hang a full-length mirror so that you can see yourself head to foot, or install a horizontal version for more of a console look.

 If your entryway is constantly full of various gear, corral it using storage bins.
-These come in cloth, metal, plastic -- choose the ones that best fit your look and lifestyle.
+These come in cloth, metal, plastic — choose the ones that best fit your look and lifestyle.
 For easy access, choose options with wheels on the bottom.
 Place a bench against the wall, and then slide the bins under that.
-Label the bins clearly so that anyone can see what goes wear at a quick glance.
+Label the bins clearly so that anyone can see what goes where at a quick glance.

 If you have multiple sets of keys and multiple users, dedicate a space in your entryway to a clearly labeled and organized key rack.
 You can DIY by installing small hooks; paint the hooks different colors for different sets, and then put a dab of that same paint on the base of the keys.

 The Rihanna song is catchy, but having umbrellas underfoot and in random places that suddenly disappear when you need them is less fun.
-You can either purchase an umbrella stand and place it in a corner, or make one yourself by repurposing a tall flower pot.
+You can either purchase an umbrella stand and place it in a corner or make one yourself by repurposing a tall flower pot.

 Finally, a word on shelves.
 Measure the space where you’d like to install these, and either purchase shelves in that dimension, or have your local hardware store cut them to size.
 Install shelves high up for items you rarely need, or where you place decorative elements like pots with flowers, picture frames, colorful knickknacks and the like.